linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 - **Dust Filter Maintenance** - I left it at disabled, there isn't even any dust filter in the Micro version, must be an oversight ¯\\\_(ツ)\_/¯

 ## Video
-- **Primary Display** - Set it as "Intel HD Graphics" instead of Auto, just to reinforce it to use the iGPU (unless you have a bigger Optiplex with a dedicated AMD GPU)
+- **Primary Display** - Set it as "Intel HD Graphics" instead of Auto, just to reinforce it to use the iGPU (unless you have a bigger Optiplex with a dedicated AMD GPU or an [old NVIDIA GPU](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.html) that is still supported)

 ## Security
 - **Admin Password** - Left as default